© Helvellyn Consulting 2023

 He was probably educated at Patterdale School, however his father died in September 1891 and his mother took him to live in London.
 By 1901 he was living in Islington with his mother and working as a Solicitor’s Clerk.
 They returned to the Penrith area where John became a Wesleyan Preacher with his half-

-John was one of the wounded, a bullet wound in his left leg, so was evacuated to the Canadian Military Hospital at Etaples on the French coast.
-He was initially reported as seriously ill but never recovered and died in hospital, perhaps from Septicemia, on the 6th September 1917 aged 33 years.
+It is likely that John saw action almost immediately and we believe he was involved in the Third Battle of Ypres, the infamous Battle of Passchendaele when he was wounded on 16th August 1917, sustaining a bullet wound in his left leg, and was evacuated to the Canadian Military Hospital at Etaples on the French coast on the 31st August.
+He was initially reported as seriously ill but never recovered and died from his wounds in hospital, on the 6th September 1917 aged 33 years.
+His medals were sent to his half-

 “He was a true patriot and had many noble and unselfish traits.
 It is characteristic of him that though promoted to be a corporal he took off his stripes so that he might take his place among the privates in the firing line, he as an unmarried man feeling that he was taking the place of someone who was more needed at home.
 In this and many other ways, Private Place welcomed the post of danger for the relief of others who, he thought, could be less easily spared.
 He died as he lived, a gallant Christian and a brave soldier.”